groue/GRMustache/Guides/runtime.md

 However, you may want to render a section *once* if and only if a collection is not empty.
 For example, when rendering a single `<ul>` HTML elements that wraps several `<li>`.

-A template that is compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations) is to define a boolean key that states whether the collection is empty or not:
+A template that is compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations) needs an extra boolean key that states whether the collection is empty or not:

 ```objc
 NSArray *friends = ...;